 There is no fee for making a submission or appearing at a hearing.
 Any costs associated with preparing your submission and speaking about your submission at the hearing, such as travel or accommodation, are your responsibility.

-Hazardous Substances or New Organisms
+Making a submission on a Hazardous Substances or New Organisms application

 A submission is a way you can have input into the decision making for an application you're interested in.
-When you write a submission, you set out your point of view for consideration by the decision-making committee.
+When you write a submission, you set out your point of view for consideration by a decision-making committee.

 In a submission you can provide information, make comments or raise issues.